ankaAR/bestiario5e/_creatures/dire-troll.md

 ***Claws*** Ataque de arma cuerpo a cuerpo: +11 al ataque, alcance 10 pies (3 mts), un objetivo.
 Impacto: 16 (3d6 + 6) puntos de daño cortante.

-***Whirlwind of Claws (Recarga 5-6)*** Each creature within 10 feet of the troll must make a DC 19 Dexterity saving throw, taking 44 (8d10) slashing damage on a failed save, or half as much damage on a successful one.
+***Whirlwind of Claws (Recarga 5-6)*** Each creature within 10 feet of the troll must make a DC 19 Dexterity saving throw, taking 44 (8d10) puntos de daño cortante on a failed save, or half as much damage on a successful one.